DevoInc/genesys-ui/packages/core/stories/partials/spacingProps.md

 ];
 ```

-The reason is we use a 4px grid and to maintain the consistence of the UI we need
-to limit the possible values to be assigned.
-Anyway, if you have to select a
+To maintain the consistency of the UI, this list uses a 4px grid, which limits the possible values that can be assigned.

-spacing value for your prop, you have to know we have two types of spacing values:
-component values (`cmp-`) and layout values (`ly-`).
+When selecting a spacing value for a prop, it is important to note that there are two types of spacing values: component values ('cmp-') and layout values ('ly-').

-- `cmp-` should be used when we create spaces inside components e.g. the
-  space between label and input, the separation between a heading and a paragraph,
+- `cmp-` should be used when creating spaces inside components, such as the space between a label and input or the separation between a heading and a paragraph.
-  or the space between chips in a chip group.

-- `ly-` should be used when we create spaces between layout blocks such as
-  organisms in a page or molecules inside organisms e.g. the space between a Tabs
-  component and its contents, or the space between main app toolbar, left main menu
-  and main content of the page.
+- `ly-` should be used when creating spaces between layout blocks, such as the space between a Tabs component and its contents or the space between the main app toolbar, left main menu, and main content of the page.

-IMPORTANT: we always recommend to use `padding` properties to separate `Flex`
-component children, because it maintains the same width or height for all.
+Note: It is always recommended to use 'padding' properties to separate Flex component children because it maintains the same width or height for all.